 Typically in the first year, students should choose a faculty member with whom to complete their doctoral research.
 The student's choice of faculty advisor must be accomplished in a timely manner since the oral examination must be scheduled within 3 semesters after passing all written examinations.
-Currently, the format of the oral examination is a presentation to the five faculty on the student's doctoral committee in which the student reviews some published research that has been chosen by his or her faculty advisor.
+Currently, the format of the oral examination is a presentation to the faculty on the student's doctoral committee in which the student reviews some published research that has been chosen by his or her faculty advisor.
+The PhD committee consists of a minimum of 4 faculty and 3 must be from physics and astronomy.
+The 4th might be internal or external to WVU.
+External members must have a PhD in a field related to the dissertation research of the candidate.